 Where does the expression “scapegoat” come from?

-“Scapegoat” is a characteristic expression for a person blamed for something someone else has done, but where does the expression come from?
-Why the goat?
+Calling someone a “scapegoat” is a characteristic expression for a person blamed for something someone else has done.
+But why the goat?
+Where does the expression come from?
 Apparently it comes from the Old Testament of the Bible.
-Therefore it comes from the Judeo-Christian tradtion.
-In the book of Leviticus, Moses is apparently commanded as follows: “Aaron shall cast lots upon the two goats; one lot for the LORD, and the other lot for the scapegoat.”
+In the book of Leviticus, Moses is commanded as follows: “Aaron shall cast lots upon the two goats; one lot for the LORD, and the other lot for the scapegoat.”
 This scapegoat was supposed to be released into the wilderness, symbolically (or literally, depending on the belief system) carrying the sins of the village out with it.
 In that way, it developed the meaning of someone carrying the burden of things done by others.
 Some modern branches of Christianity also liken this event to the sacrifice of Jesus, giving himself up for the sins of humanity.

 Is blushing from embarrassment a psychological or a social phenomenon?